6 Trading Psychology Books to Improve Market Strategies

 Written by Mark Douglas, this is a must-read for anyone who is struggling to attain consistency in the market.
 The author provides a roadmap for overcoming many trading issues.

 This includes addressing personal inclinations to seek short-cuts, being easily swayed by fear or greed, and getting distracted.
 These traits often cause traders to act irrationally even when they know better.
 In simple language, the book explains why and how these issues occur, and what to do about it.

 "The Disciplined Trader" is another popular book by the same author.

 Reminiscences of a Stock Operator

 No matter if you are already seeing positive results, doing poorly, or just starting your trading journey, this book has something for everyone.
 This book follows the trading career of a life-long trader, whose experiences might just be the insight you need to help you through the struggles you are facing, or have yet to encounter.

 Sway: The Irresistible Pull of Irrational Behaviour

 Written by Ori Brafman and Rom Brafman, "SWAY" is a rare "page-turner" in the non-fiction space.

 This book tackles problems many traders are aware of yet seem powerless to prevent.
-This includes why it can be so hard to get out of a losing trade and even why people stay in personal relationships even when it is not healthy for them.
+It includes why it can be so hard to get out of a losing trade and even why people stay in personal relationships even when it is not healthy for them.

-The book also explores issues people are often unaware of.
-This includes how danger and risk affect the decision making process, which is relevant to facing the risks in the financial markets.
+The book also explores issues of which people are often unaware.
+It includes how danger and risk affect the decision-making process, which is relevant to facing the risks in the financial markets.

 The material also addresses such issues as diagnostic bias and the "Chameleon Effect."
 These tendencies respectively represent an inability to see beyond an initial hypothesis despite evidence to the contrary, and a person's habit of taking on traits that are assigned to them.
 All of these psychological quirks can have a substantial affect on traders.